 HDVR has been distributing weekly email announcements of training opportunities.
 This year HDVR will release a new HDVR Training and Resources Portal (an internal SharePoint Site) that will be a central place to share information with all HDVR staff related to trainings and resources.
-This Portal will make it easier to find information on trainings and resources available to staff for professional development, including training and webinars from Vocational Rehabilitation Technical Assistance Center for Quality Management (VRTAC-QM), Vocational Rehabilitation Technical Assistance Center for Quality Employment (VRTAC-QE), National Technical Assistance Center on Transition: The Collaborative (NTACT:C), Center for Innovative Training in Vocational Rehabilitation (CIT-VR), National Clearinghouse of Rehabilitation Training Materials (NCRTM), National Center on Self-Employment, Business Ownership, and Telecommuting, Job Accommodation Network (JAN), Workforce Innovation Technical Assistance Center (WINTAC), National Deaf Center (NDC), Older Individuals who are Blind Technical Assistance Center (OIB-TAC), American Indian Vocational Rehabilitation Training and Technical Assistance Center (AIVRTTAC) and others.
+This Portal will make it easier to find information on trainings and resources available to staff for professional development, including training and webinars from Vocational Rehabilitation Technical Assistance Center for Quality Management (VRTAC-QM), Vocational Rehabilitation Technical Assistance Center for Quality Employment (VRTAC-QE), National Technical Assistance Center on Transition: The Collaborative (NTACT:C), Center for Innovative Training in Vocational Rehabilitation (CIT-VR), National Clearinghouse of Rehabilitation Training Materials (NCRTM), National Center on Self-Employment, Business Ownership, and Telecommuting, Job Accommodation Network (JAN), Workforce Innovation Technical Assistance Center (OIB-TAC), American Indian Vocational Rehabilitation Training and Technical Assistance Center (AlVRTTAC) and others.